meownyaaa/peplus_android13_gsi_j5_2017/README.md

 You can fix brightness being broken by opening the Treble Settings app, going to Samsung Settings and enabling "Enable extended brightness range".
 <br>

-You may also have to enable Set alternative brightness curve and Set linear brightness curve if you use a build before v20250915
+You may also have to enable "Set alternative brightness curve" and "Set linear brightness curve" if you use a build before v20250915

 </details>